PhilipPartsch/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Releasing a service instance shall mean to sent a SOME/IP-SD message to the ECU hosting this service instances with the meaning that the service instance is not longer needed.
+Releasing a service instance shall mean to send a SOME/IP-SD message to the ECU hosting this service instances with the meaning that the service instance is no longer needed.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_6